Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Alternative argument type: integer in seconds
                                       Default: {00:00:00} meaning heartbeat is disabled

-            DefaultSkipFirst=VALUE
-                                      Default for Skip First published node setting.
-When set to true the publisher will not send as telemetry the initial datachange event received from the OPC UA server for a particular monitored node.
-                                      Alternative: --sf, --skipfirstevent
-                                      Mode: Standalone only
-                                      Type: boolean
-                                      Default: false

             MessagingEncoding=VALUE
                                       The messaging encoding for outgoing telemetry.
                                       Alternative: --me, --messageencoding